Sources: Gregory, league medical director meet

 Sources said Gregory asked for the meeting to discuss his place in the NFL's substance-abuse program and his treatment plan, but there has been no notification of a change in Gregory's status on the Cowboys' roster.

-Last Sunday, owner and general manager Jerry Jones said he anticipates Gregory being available for the Sept.
+Last Sunday, owner and general manager Jerry Jones said he anticipated Gregory being available for the Sept.
 9 season opener against the Carolina Panthers.
 On Tuesday, coach Jason Garrett reiterated the same, adding "based on what I know."

 "What I know about Randy is I know he's worked very hard to get himself into this position.
 All the way back to when we drafted him he's worked through some challenging situations personally and he's gotten himself back to a place where he can compete and play football for us," Garrett said.
 "He's worked hard on himself as a person on the issues that he's had.
 He's worked hard as a football player to get himself in shape on a skill set that he needs to have success.
 And since the start of training camp, when he's been practicing, he's done a really good job on the practice field and he's done a really good job for us in his opportunity to play in the games.
 And he's handled himself really well.
 So that's what I know.
 That is my impression of him."